SaikiranUppulanche/tic-tac-toe/README.md

 - Automatically detects win patterns or a draw.
 - Displays the current player and game status.
 - Restart button to reset the game after a win or a draw.
+- Click the "Reset Game" button to reset both the scores and the game board, starting fresh.

 ## How to Play